 It’s no coincidence that your plumbing system’s sewer line is buried beneath your property and your yard.
 For starters, it’s obviously more attractive this way.
 Secondly, it’s safe and functional this way.
-Unfortunately, this means that not only is it out of sight and hard for you to spot problems with it right away, but it’s also prone to issues such a tree root infiltration, which is a more common reason for clogged drains in San Marcos, CA than you may realize, and a bigger threat than you may know.
+Unfortunately, this means that not only is it out of sight and hard for you to spot problems with it right away, but it’s also prone to issues such a tree root infiltration, which is a more common reason for clogged drains in Del Mar, CA than you may realize, and a bigger threat than you may know.

 Tree roots are known to cause severe sewer line damage, requiring the assistance of professional plumbers in order to repair.
 Tree roots crave water, and therefore even the smallest leak in your sewer line can attract them.